kanekescom/filamentum/README.md

 <a href="https://packagist.org/packages/kanekescom/filamentum"><img src="https://img.shields.io/github/license/kanekescom/filamentum" alt="License"></a>
 </p>

-## About
+## About Filamentum

-Filamentum is a Laravel 12 starter kit that comes with the Filament admin panel and a curated collection of popular and essential packages pre-installed.
+Filamentum is a Laravel 12 starter kit with the Filament admin panel and essential packages pre-installed.

 ## Installation